I've had a sports complex for a long time, and now you're gonna hear about it.

 #72 – Nobody thus far.

-#73 - Catcher Deivy Grullón became the first Phillies player to ever sport this number, for 4 games in 2019.
+#73 - Catcher Deivy Grullon became the first Phillies player to ever wear this number, for four games in 2019.

 #74 – I’m giving this to Ronald Torreyes, as he takes it away from Ugueth Urbina.
 Let’s just hope that Urbina doesn’t chase Torreyes with a machete and try to light him on fire.